yoda-aus/driver-coupons/README.md

 coupon if they were the driver.

 ## Objective
-The goal is to determine whether a customer will accept a coupon.
+The goal is to determine whether a customer will accept or reject a coupon.

 ## Dataset Description